ELE495-2324Summer/capstoneproject-corr/README.md

 Overall, PyTorch provides a robust and flexible framework for developing and deploying machine learning models, and its use in this project showcases its capabilities in a real-world application involving image recognition and robotic control.

-- GStreamer   : A pipeline-based multimedia framework used to handle video streams.
+- GStreamer   : GStreamer is a pipeline-based multimedia framework used to handle video streams.
+In this project, GStreamer is utilized to capture video input from a camera and process it in real-time.
 ### Applications
 ### Services